 A value of REQUEST_DECLINED, REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP, REJECTED_WITH_SUGGESTED_CHANGES or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the corresponding SCS Status field of the SCS status duple in the SCS Response frame when an EHT AP denies the SCS request for the requested SCSID.

 If the SCS Request frame with an SCS Description element containing a QoS Characteristics element is rejected by an EHT AP by setting the Status field value to REJECTED_WITH_SUGGESTED_CHANGES, the AP shall include an SCS Descriptor element containing a QoS Characteristics element in the SCS Response frame signaling the suggested QoS characteristics parameters for this SCS stream.
 An AP shall include an SCS Descriptor element containing a QoS Characteristics element in an SCS Response frame with the Status field value set to REJECTED_WITH_SUGGESTED_CHANGES only if the SCS Descriptor element in the corresponding SCS Request frame contained a QoS Characteristics element.

+When an EHT AP that has the dot11SCSULTCLASImplemented set to true denies an SCS request received from a non-AP EHT STA that has set the SCS UL TCLAS Support subfield to 1 in the EHT Capabilities element that the non-AP STA transmits, the AP may set the corresponding SCS Status field of the SCS status duple in the SCS Response frame to DENIED_UL_TCLAS_REQUIRED, otherwise this status code shall not be used in the SCS Response frame by the EHT AP.

+NOTE x1- If an SCS request is rejected by an EHT AP by setting the Status field value to DENIED_UL_TCLAS_REQUIRED, the non-AP EHT STA can send the SCS request again to the EHT AP with TCLAS information included for the UL flow(s).

+NOTE x2- An EHT AP considers UL TCLAS information provided in the SCS request in its QoS prioritization and policy verification for UL flows.

 The SCS Descriptor element that is included in an SCS Response frame shall not contain any Intra-Access Category Priority element, TCLAS Elements field or TCLAS Processing Element field.
 The Request Type field value in the corresponding SCS Descriptor element is reserved.
-The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, and Medium Time.
+The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, Medium Time, User Priority and TID.

 Annex C